Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Non-stationary Transformers

 \subsection{De-stationary Attention}

-While the statistics of each time series are explicitly restored to the corresponding prediction, the non-stationarity of the original series can not be fully recovered only by De-normalization.
-For an instance, Series Stationarization can cause the same stationarized input $\mathbf{x}^{\prime}$ from distinct time series $\mathbf{x}_1$, $\mathbf{x}_2$ (i.e. $\mathbf{x}_2=\alpha \mathbf{x}_1 + \beta$), and the base model will get identical attention that fail to capture crucial temporal dependencies entangled with non-stationarity (Figure~\ref{fig:motivation}).
+While the statistics of each time series are explicitly restored to the corresponding prediction, the non-stationarity of the original series cannot be fully recovered only by De-normalization.
+For instance, Series Stationarization can generate the same stationarized input $\mathbf{x}^{\prime}$ from distinct time series $\mathbf{x}_1$, $\mathbf{x}_2$ (i.e. $\mathbf{x}_2=\alpha \mathbf{x}_1 + \beta$), and the base model will get identical attention that fails to capture crucial temporal dependencies entangled with non-stationarity (Figure~\ref{fig:motivation}).
 In other words, the undermined effects caused by over-stationarization happen inside the deep model, especially in the calculation of attention.
-Furthermore, since non-stationary time series are fragmented and normalized into each input series following the same distribution, the model is more likely to generate over-stationary and uneventful outputs, which is irreconcilable with the natural non-stationarity of the original series.
+Furthermore, non-stationary time series are fragmented and normalized into several series chunks with the same mean and variance, which follow more similar distributions than the raw data before stationarization.
+Thus, the model is more likely to generate over-stationary and uneventful outputs, which is irreconcilable with the natural non-stationarity of the original series.

-To tackle the trivial attention caused by Series Stationarization, we propose a novel De-stationary Attention mechanism, which can approximate the attention that is obtained without stationarization and discover the particular temporal dependencies from original non-stationary data.
+To tackle the over-stationarization problem caused by Series Stationarization, we propose a novel De-stationary Attention mechanism, which can approximate the attention that is obtained without stationarization and discover the particular temporal dependencies from original non-stationary data.

-\paragraph{Analysis of the plain model} As mentioned above, the over-stationarization problem is caused by the vanishment of constitutional non-stationarity information, which will make the base model fail to capture eventful temporal dependencies for forecasting.
+\paragraph{Analysis of the plain model} As mentioned above, the over-stationarization problem is caused by the vanishment of inherent non-stationarity information, which will make the base model fail to capture eventful temporal dependencies for forecasting.
 Therefore, we try to approximate the attention learned from the original non-stationary series.
 We start from the formula of Self-Attention~\cite{NIPS2017_3f5ee243}: